HansWessels/gup/README.md

 - **ARJ m1, m2, m3** these all default to **ARJ m1** compression method using a 26 kB dictionary, a maximum match of 258 bytes and huffman encoding.
 This is compatible to ARJ by Robert K. Jung.
 - **ARJ m4** is the ARJ m4 compression methode using a 16 kB dictionary and unary encoding of the dictionary references.
-- **ARJ m7** is an extension on the **ARJ m1** format, It uses a 64 kB dictionary, a maximum match of 258 bytes and uses huffman encoding. m1, m2, m3 and m7 all can be depacked with the same decompression routine as long as the lager dictionary size is taken into account.
+- **ARJ m7** is an extension on the **ARJ m1** format.
+It uses a 64 kB dictionary, a maximum match of 258 bytes and uses huffman encoding. m1, m2, m3 and m7 all can be depacked with the same decompression routine.
 - **n0** is a lz77 packer using a 64 kB dictionary and a maximum match of 64 kB.
 It was written for a small depacker size and a high decompression speed.
 - **n1** is a lz77 packer using a 128 kB dictionary and a maximum match of 64 kB.
 It is based on the ARJ m4 packer, using almost the same decompression routine only modified to allow for the larger dictionary size and larger matches.
 - **n2** is a lz77 packer based on the 'nrv2s decompression in pure 68k asm by ross' code.
 I modified the format to increase depacking speed and compression ratio.
 It uses an (almost) 16 Mb dictionary.
 The maximum match is 64 kB.